Rebex

 client.Login(username, password)

-# Authenticating the client using a certificate
+Authenticating the client using a certificate

 Mail servers might be configured to request the client to authenticate using its certificate during SSL negotiation.
-Client either complies or informs the server that no it has no suitable certificate available.
+Client either complies or informs the server that it has no suitable certificate available.
 In the latter case, the server can optionally refuse to proceed negotiating.
 Rebex Mail for .NET makes it possible to select one of the built-in certificate request handlers or to implement a custom handler if they are not sufficient.

 By default, client authentication is disabled - certificate request handler is set to the built-in CertificateRequestHandler.NoCertificate handler that does not try to find any certificate and just informs the server that no certificate is available.